sc0h0/sc0h0.github.io/_posts/2024/2024-04-06-FB-marketplace-github-actions-chatgpt-api.md

 ---
 layout: post
+title: "How to build a sophisticated Facebook Marketplace alert system"
 ---

 Onesss of my favourite websites <a href="https://pricehipster.com/">Price Hipster</a> tracks and displays the price changes of products online, allowing you to set up alerts based on your specified price threshold.